|

 out!

-an Italian Red Skull, a rubber suit that looked okay, until Cap turned his head
+Featuring an Italian Red Skull, a rubber suit that looked okay, until Cap

-and the molded rubber ears that were part of the mask he wore flattened against
+turned his head and the molded rubber ears that were part of the mask he wore

-his head and looked ridiculous.
-This Cap is untrained, and flown into battle
+flattened against his head and looked ridiculous.
+This Cap is untrained, and

-with one mission, holding a solid shield (thank you!), and he promptly gets
+flown into battle with one mission, holding a solid shield (thank you!), and he

-kidnapped by the Italian Red Skull and strapped to a rocket that drops him into
+promptly gets kidnapped by the Italian Red Skull and strapped to a rocket that

-the Arctic Sea and freezes him.
-He’s thawed out in the modern world, only to
+drops him into the Arctic Sea and freezes him.
+He’s thawed out in the modern

-I mention to you that this movie wasn’t originally released in America?
-It was
+Did I mention to you that this movie wasn’t originally released in America?
+It

 Roger Corman’s Fantastic Four movie was being shelved for sucking so bad.